PROCESS

 4. Follow up

-A design is not finished before it meets its audience and starts being used.
+No design is ever finished before it meets its audience and starts being used.
 Meeting audience demands is the ultimate measure of success for projects with a product/market fit and in a position to scale.

-For early-stage projects it might be something else; a proof-of-concept prototype or a functional minimal viable product.
-Regardless, an evaluation needs to be made to understand how to proceed to the first step again in new and wiser way.
+For early-stage projects it might be simply a proof-of-concept prototype or a functional minimal viable product.
+Regardless the project size, an evaluation is needed to understand how to proceed in new and wiser way.

 SERVICES